-Murch 2017 17 Section 2.8.3.2 New section on comparison to BTVs using discrete data.
+T 17 Section 2.8.3.2 New section on comparison to BTVs using discrete data.
 18 Section 2.8.3.3 New section on comparison to BTVs using incremental sample methodology (ISM) data.
 19 Section 2.8.5.2 Added section for determination of UCLs for ISM data.
-20 Section 4.9 Added allowance of additional lines of evidence for migration to groundwater 21 Section 5.0 Clarification of how to assess risks/hazard to chemicals with both forms of toxicity 22 Section 5.2 Added text and new equation to clarify how to assess risk from essential nutrients.
-23 Section 6.1 New screening levels for TPH fractions 24 Appendix A, Table Screening levels for both carcinogenic and noncarcinogenic A-1 toxicity provided for all chemicals (previous versions only listed more conservative level).
-Added soil-to-groundwater migration screening levels based on New Mexico Water Quality Standards and/or Federal Maximum Contaminant Levels.
+20 Section 4.9 Added allowance of additional lines of evidence for migration to groundwater.
+21 Section 5.0 Clarification of how to assess risks/hazard to chemicals with both forms of toxicity.
+22 Section 5.2 Added text and new equation to clarify how to assess risk from 50011011 2:12 essential nutrients.
+23 Section 6.1 New screening levels for TPH fractions 24 Appendix A, Table Screening levels for both carcinogenic and noncarcinogenic 2 4 A-1 A-1 toxicity provided for all chemicals (previous versions only listed more conservative level).
+A 11-1-11-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1- Added soil-to-groundwater migration screening levels based on New Mexico Water Quality Standards and/or Federal Maximum Contaminant Levels.
 Updated toxicity data; also added information of application of a relative bioavailability correction factor in the calculation of soil ingestion screening levels for arsenic.
 25 Appendices A -C, Screening levels have been added for the following chemicals: New Chemicals alachlor, atrazine, carbofuran, cobalt, dimethyl phthalate, glyphosate, 1-methylnaphthalene, 2-methylnaphthalene, nitrophenol, perfluorinated chemicals, perfluorohexane sulfonic acid, perfluorooctane sulfonate, perfluorooctanoic acid, simazine, and p-xylene.
+Febru ary 2019 1 Section 1.3 Clarified text for Step 1, determining COPCs.
+2 Table 2-6 Added the soil-to-groundwater pathway 3 Section 2.8.3 Added clarification on handling duplicates.
+4 Section 2.8.3.2 Updated to reflect organics and chemicals with background data.
+Includes new Sections 2.8.3.2.1 and 2.8.3.2.2 and additional clarifications on how to conduct site attribution analyses.
+5 Section 2.8.4 Modified Section to address initial and refined exposure point 2.0.1 concentrations 6 Section 4 Revised terminology for SSLs for the soil-to-groundwater pathway to reflect target leachate concentrations.
+Included addition of Equation 58 to address how to use target leachate concentrations compared to site data.
+7 Section 5 Added clarification that overall risk and hazard calculations / Section 5 0 Toble 5 1 exclude the soil-to-groundwater pathway.
+8 Table 5-1 Updated essential nutrient levels 9 Section 5.3 New section on PFAS, including preliminary screening levels for PFOA, PFOS, and PFHxS.